nlpie/nlp-adapt/README.md

 ### Download OVA

 Download NLP-ADAPT image from here https://athena.ahc.umn.edu/biomedicus-downloads/verify-umls/NLP-ADAPT.ova (this will take about an hour over wifi).
+You will need UMLS credentials (license and account) from [here](https://uts.nlm.nih.gov//license.html) in order to complete the download.

 Move `NLP-ADAPT.ova` to a known folder and then open `NLP-ADAPT.ova` with VirtualBox.
 This can be done through the VirtualBox GUI using the <File><Import Appliance> menu option (see Fig. 1):